-Indeed, we can safely say that he was a natural born reformer.
-A paradigmatic example of his reformist character was his attempt to move the nation’s capital to Sparta.*
+Indeed, we can safely say that he was a natural-born reformer.
+A paradigmatic example of his reformist character was his attempt to move the nation’s capital from Athens to Sparta.*

 An hyperactive reformist, in just 5 years he implemented dozens of reforms, most notably:

 - Founded EON, a massive non-political youth organization in attempt to imbue the youth with the ideas and values of Hellenism